 Driving on the Freeway

-Crashes caused by tired drivers are more likely to occur on the freeway because the driver lacks stimulation, so they may become overly relaxed.
+Crashes caused by tired drivers are more likely to occur on the freeway because the driver lacks stimulation and is overly relaxed.

 If your journey incorporates long and boring roads, play some of your favorite music or listen to an interesting radio program to keep your mind focused.